Frances Kamm: Biography

-Kamm's early work was concerned with the moral justification of abortion under the assumption of fetal personhood.
-She is also specifically associated with the trolley problem.
-Her most recent book, Almost Over: Aging, Dying, Dead (2020), addresses profound issues about death, the meaning of life, and physician-assisted suicide.
+Known for her use, and defence, of philosophical thought experiments and moral intuitions, Frances Kamm is a major figure in contemporary non-consequentialist ethics.
+Kamm's work spans across many issues in bioethics, normative ethics, and the philosophy of death, including: the moral justification of abortion, the ethics of war, physician-assisted suicide, the trolley problem and the doctrine of the double effect.

-Kamm worked as an ethics consultant for the World Health Organization.
+Kamm has worked as an ethics consultant for the World Health Organization.
 She is a fellow of the Hastings Center, an independent bioethics research institution in Garrison, New York.
 She held ACLS, AAUW, and Guggenheim fellowships, and has been a Fellow of the Program in Ethics and the Professions at the Kennedy School, the Center for Human Values at Princeton, and the Center for Advanced Study at Stanford.
 She is a member of the editorial boards of Philosophy & Public Affairs, Legal Theory, Bioethics, and Utilitas.

 In August 2007, Kamm delivered the annual Oslo Lecture in Moral Philosophy.
 In 2008, she delivered the Uehiro Lectures at Oxford University in England.
 In 2011, Kamm was elected to the American Academy of Arts and Sciences as an ethics consultant.
 In 2013, she delivered the Tanner Lectures on Human Values at the University of California, Berkeley.

-Kamm teaches the Gamma Cohort of the 2017 Harvard Kennedy School MPP program.

 Selected bibliography

+Kamm has published a number of monographs: